 ModWood XTREME GUARD® is the Ultra Low Maintenance decking solution!
 ModWood has a proven track record in Australia’s harsh environment!

-A great feature of composite products is that you can have a great performing deck without the need for staining, oiling, painting etc, and the deck will continue to last without rotting, cracking, splinters etc. However, wood/plastic composite products are wood-based and will only look their best if given some degree of care.
-The amount of care/attention required on your deck will most likely be directly proportional to the local environment of the deck; an area surrounded by heavy foliage or prone to lots of dust will of course require more attention than a very open area without trees etc….
+A great feature of wood composite products is that you can have a great performing deck without the need for staining, oiling or painting etc, and the deck will continue to last without rotting, cracking or splinters.
+However, wood plastic composite products being wood-based and will only look their best if given some degree of care.
+The amount of care/attention required on your deck will most likely be directly proportional to the local environment of the deck, an area surrounded by heavy foliage or prone to lots of dust will of course require more attention than a very open area without trees etc…

 Mould colonies can develop on any outdoor area; this is generally due to air-borne spores landing in an environment that promotes mould growth.
-A slower-working long-term environmentally friendly solution is applying a product known as “Wet and Forget” – this works well but takes several months to take full effect.
-As mould spores are airborne they may reappear at later point in time.
+A slower-working, long-term and environmentally friendly solution is applying a product such as “Wet and Forget” – this works well but takes several months to take full effect.

 Image of 4 year old 88mm Silver Gum Decking